 Last, I want to talk about cost and value.

 When you download GIMP, there is no cost or subscription involved in the process.
 You get a photo editing program for free.

 That’s not bad at all, considering that you’re not paying any money or giving out any information that many other “free” programs require.

 However, you’ll need to download GIMP enhancements separately.

-A Photoshop subscription includes the editing program, plus cloud storage space, a free customizable website on Adobe Portfolio, and access to Adobe Fresco, Adobe Fonts, and Adobe Spark.
+A Photoshop subscription includes the editing program, plus cloud storage space, a free customizable website on Adobe Portfolio, and access to Adobe Fresco, Adobe Fonts, and Adobe Express.
 You can also get Adobe Lightroom if you choose the Photography plan.

 And you have access to all the perks that come with the size and experience of Adobe, such as thousands of high-quality, creative brushes designed by Kyle T. Webster, as well as the most innovative tools that a big team of experts can develop.